cuokumura/Data-Augmenting-For-Submerged-SLAM/README.md

 ```

 ### Contrast
 Please see the code for contrast.py.
-You will need to speficy the command line arguments as follows:
+You will need to specify the command line arguments as follows:
 - --imgDir: path to the image folder that contrast adjustment will be performed on.
 - --imgContrast: the contrast factor to be applied to the images in --imgDir.
 - --rgbPath: the path to the directory to store the RGB contrasted images.